 How Do I?

-Simply bring photo ID with proof of current New Rochelle residency to the library Registration Desk.
+Simply bring a photo ID with proof of current New Rochelle residency to the library Registration Desk.
 Residents may use a driver’s license, New York State ID, or photo ID from a consulate or embassy.
-Otherwise, you may bring in photo ID and two of the following to prove residency: property tax bill, utility bill, receipt or lease, recently cancelled mail sent to your name and current New Rochelle address, or documentation of employment in New Rochelle.
+Otherwise, you may bring in photo ID and two of the following to prove residency: property tax bill, utility bill, receipt or lease, recently canceled mail sent to your name and current New Rochelle address, or documentation of employment in New Rochelle.